biosimulations/biosimulations/docs/users/creating-projects.md

     supportedSedml.md
     --8<--

 1. Create an OMEX manifest file which describes your model and simulation files: OMEX manifest is a format for describing a collection of files, including the format (e.g., CellML, SBML) of each file.
 Several example COMBINE archives are available [here](https://github.com/biosimulators/Biosimulators_test_suite/tree/dev/examples).
 More information about the OMEX manifest format is available at the COMBINE website.

 1. Package your project into a COMBINE archive: A COMBINE archive is a zip file which contains an OMEX manifest file and all of the other files which comprise a project.
 Several example COMBINE archives are available [here]().
-More information about the OMEX and COMBINE formats is available at the [COMBINE website]().
-The COMBINE website lists several software tools for creating COMBINE archives, including [COMBINE Archive]() and [COMBINE Archive Web]().
+More information about the OMEX and COMBINE formats is available at the [COMBINE website](https://combinearchive.org/).
+The COMBINE website lists several software tools for creating COMBINE archives, including [COMBINE Archive]() and [COMBINE Archive Web](https://cat.bio.informatik.uni-rostock.de/).

 Interactive tutorials for creating projects can be found [here](https://tutorial.biosimulators.org).

 ## Conventions for simulation projects

 To make it easy for investigators to work with a broad range of model formats, modeling frameworks, simulation types, simulation algorithms, and simulation tools, BioSimulations uses existing community standards for creating and describing projects.
 BioSimulations uses the Simulation Experiment Description Markup Language (SED-ML) to describe [simulation experiments](#sed-ml) and COMBINE/OMEX archive formats for packaging and distributing simulation [projects](#combineomex-archives).
 Vega is used to describe charts, plots, and [visualizations](#visualizations) of simulation results.
-The OMEX-Meta format is used to describe the [metadata](#metadata) associated with a simulation project.
+The OMEX-Metadata format is used to describe the [metadata](#metadata) associated with a simulation project.
 More information about BioSimulation's use of these standards, and how to create and publish a project can be found below.

 ### SED-ML

 [SED-ML](https://sed-ml.org/) is used to describe simulation experiments.
 This includes:

 - Which models to simulate
-- How to modify models to simulate variants such as alternative initial conditions
+- How to modify models to simulate variants, such as alternative initial conditions
 - What type of simulations to execute (e.g., steady-state, time course)
 - Which algorithms to use (e.g., CVODE, SSA)
 - Which observables to record